 Our client was charged with Stalking, Behave in an Indecent Manner, and Sexual Assault.
 He in his early 20s at the time of the alleged offending and had no prior offences.
-All of the sexual assault offences involved inappropriate touching of women over their clothing on the buttocks area.
-One of the women was 16 years old.

 One batch of offences occurred some 10 months after the first.
 As a result of the second and more recent batch of offences (Sexual Assault), our client was arrested and taken into custody.
 He did not apply for bail and pleaded guilty to all offences.

 A psychological report was organised and this assessment occurred whilst our client was in custody.
 At the time of his plea of guilty, he had spent a period of 66 days in custody.
 The sexual assaults were not objectively at the upper end of the scale in terms of the seriousness, but an aggravating factor was that one of the women was 16 years old at the time of the offence.
 The court also noted the adverse impact each offence had on the women.

 We acted on the client’s behalf at the Heidelberg Magistrates’ Court.
 The charges were:

 - Commit Indictable Offence Whilst on Bail

 The Magistrate took note of the fact that the client was 24 at the time of the offences.
 It was especially noted that he was charged with Stalking and Sexual Assault but he had no priors.
 The contents of the psychological report that was tendered during the plea were also taken into account.
 This psychological report considered a number of factors and had diagnosed the client with a condition which had been hitherto undiagnosed.